ModECI/MDF/docs/MDF_function_specifications.md

 User must be aware of precision loss and value change caused by range difference between two types.
 For example, a 64-bit float 3.1415926459 may be round to a 32-bit float 3.141592.
 Similarly, converting an integer 36 to Boolean may produce 1 because we truncate bits which can't be stored in the targeted type.

-In more detail, the conversion among numerical types should follow these rules:

-* Casting from floating point to:
-  * floating point: +/- infinity if OOR (out of range).
-  * fixed point: undefined if OOR.
-  * bool: +/- 0.0 to False; all else to True.
-* Casting from fixed point to:
-  * floating point: +/- infinity if OOR. (+ infinity in the case of uint)
-  * fixed point: when OOR, discard higher bits and reinterpret (with respect to two's complement representation for signed types).
-For example, 200 (int16) -> -56 (int8).
-  * bool: zero to False; nonzero to True.
-* Casting from bool to:
-  * floating point: `{1.0, 0.0}`.
-  * fixed point: `{1, 0}`.
-  * bool: no change.
 </i></p>
 <p><b>onnx::Cast(input)</b> = onnx_ops.cast(input, to)</p>
 <p>Python version: onnx_ops.cast(input, to)</p>